siriobalmelli/xdpacket/README.md

 1. Sanitizers for debug/testing builds

+1. Produce a canonical AppArmor profile (use `audit` on a full run) and add to repo.

 1. Multithreading:
     - fence API/CLI parser instances from each other with a mutex.
     - modify `process` installation into `iface`, and consumption thereof,